Updated July 26, 2018

-We may provide your information with third-party service providers (e.g., call centers, email service providers), or data partners who are contractually bound to handle your information confidentially and prohibited from disclosing your information to others.
+We may provide your information with our affiliates, third-party service providers (e.g., call centers, email service providers), or data partners who are contractually bound to handle your information confidentially and prohibited from disclosing your information to others.

 We may also disclose your personal information as required by law, such as to comply with a subpoena or other legal process, when we believe in good faith that disclosure is necessary to protect our rights, protect your safety or the safety of others, investigate fraud, or respond to a government request.

-When and How Acurian May Contact You
+When and How Acurian and Affiliates of Acurian May Contact You

 Cookies / Tracking Technologies

 A cookie is a data file that is placed by a website operator on the hard drive of a visitor’s computer to their site.
-First-party cookies (owned and controlled by Acurian) are enabled to the computers of those visiting our websites for the following purposes: to improve the user experience by allowing the site to remember a visitor as they browse through different pages; to allow us to perform site analytics; to assess whether visitors to the site later become referrals to clinical trials.
+First-party cookies (owned and controlled by Acurian) are enabled to the computers of those visiting our websites and applications for the following purposes: to improve the user experience by allowing the site to remember a visitor as they browse through different pages; to allow us to perform site analytics; to assess whether visitors to the site later become referrals to clinical trials.
 One of the ways that we do this is through the use of Google Analytics using data layers listed here.

 We may combine this automatically collected log information with other information we collect about you.
 We do this to improve services we offer you and to improve analytics and site functionality.